yetibot/yetibot/README.md

 Take a look at the [usage examples](doc/EXAMPLES.md) to see some ~~fun~~ useful ways it can be used.

+## Use it right now

+Get an invite to the official Yetibot slack at [slack.yetibot.com](http://slack.yetibot.com).
+There's Yetibot running on a Droplet generously provided by [DigitalOcean](https://www.digitalocean.com) that you can play with in Slack.

 ## Getting started